yauchinlam/PowerBall-Verification/README.md

 # PowerBall-Verification
-An web api that will verify if I won the mega million
+An web api that will verify if I won the powerball